JasonGROSSO/Moonshot-project/documents/report/written-report.md

 - When prompted the user must be able to select which type of component he is searching for,
 - When prompted the user must be able to enter the name of a component that he is searching for.

-Get informations on component:
+Get information on components:

 - Once users have entered the file, the type of component and the name of said component, the extension starts interpreting the code while looking for the component,
 - If the interpreter encounters the component, it must print out information on the component,
-- In the case of a variable: component x, called by f; value was: y; value changed to z.
+- In the case of a variable: component x, called by f; the value was: y; the value changed to z.

 ### Out of Scope

 - Input multiple component: The extension cannot research multiple components at the same time,
-- Language support: The extension support the little language Lox,
+- Language support: The extension supports the little language Lox,
 - Component diversity: Variables are the only component that can be researched,
-- Webview interface: The extension does not have a dedicated webview (side panel),
+- Webview interface: The extension does not have a dedicated web view (side panel),
 - Timing: The extension does not keep track of the execution time.

 > These features are not excluded permanently, they may appear in future updates.